mendhak/keepass-and-keeagent-setup/README.md

 ## Store your keys

-Continuing with the Github example, either edit your existing Github entry or create an empty entry, no matter.
+Continuing with the Github example, create a new entry to hold the key.
+If the private key has a password on it, enter it in the password field.

 ![keeagent1](assets/keepass-ssh-key-1.png)